Insmire/UFOs/README.md

 ## Overview

 The purpose of this project is to create a dynamic webpage to present UFO sightings.
-To this end, we style the HyperText Markup Language (HTML) file with CSS and Bootstrap v.4 content delivery network.
-Additionally we utilize JavaScript D3 library to filter and create a table within the HTML file and subsequently the webpage.
+To this end, we utilize JavaScript D3 library to filter and create a table within the HyperText Markup Language (HTML) file and subsequently the webpage.
+We further style the HTML file with CSS and Bootstrap v.4 content delivery network.

 ---